-The building aims to engage with a number of existing urban conditions: Footscray Road, the adjacent wetlands, the entertainment precinct, and The Observation Wheel.
+The building engages with a number of existing urban conditions: Footscray Road, the adjacent wetlands, the entertainment precinct, and the Observation Wheel.

-The building has a 15,000 m2 roof, the largest and most visible elevation.
-It embraces the idea of ‘big’.
-A super-graphic of alternately coloured cladding operates at the roof plane – its dynamism confounding an understanding of the building’s underlying form.
+The building has a 15,000 m2 roof, the largest and most visible elevation, which embraces the idea of ‘big’.
+A supergraphic of alternately coloured cladding operates at the roof plane, its dynamism confounding an understanding of the building’s form.